 We are the world’s leading chemistry community and our mission is to advance excellence in the chemical sciences.

-This has been the case since 1841 when seventy-seven scientists – including doctors, academics, manufacturers and entrepreneurs – formed the Chemical Society of London, with dialysis inventor Thomas Graham as their first President.
+This has been the case since 1841 when 77 scientists – including doctors, academics, manufacturers and entrepreneurs – formed the Chemical Society of London, with dialysis inventor Thomas Graham as their first president.